 Continue on Commerce Street and cross Austin and Market Streets.
 On the right is the John F. Kennedy Memorial Plaza, built in 1970.

 Turn left at Houston Street.
 The Hotel Lawrence was built in 1925 to serve passengers from the trains stopping at Union Station.
-The hotel's restaurant, Founders Grill with its little fruit trees in the windows, offers lunch and dinner at medium prices.
+It is now a La Quinta.